wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed internal error problem that appeared in version 2.0 on some systems

 = 2.0 =
 * Adds ability to define multiple modal dialogs
 * Adds ability of assigning a modal dialog to a post/page in editor